 As an employee, you receive those benefits that we looked at above.
 When you make a contribution to a non-Roth 401(k) or IRA, your employer makes those deposits on your behalf without taking out taxes.
 This is called a pre-tax contribution.
 You also don’t pay taxes on the investment gains from the account until you make the withdrawals later in life.

 But with the advantages come the rules.
 For the employer, qualified plans must be offered to every employee as long as they meet very minimal requirements—1 year of full time employment, for example.
-There also can’t be a different in compensation levels.
-For example, if the company matches 1 percent of an employee’s salary, they can’t match upper level executives at a higher rate.
+There also can’t be a difference in compensation levels.
+For example, if the company matches 1% of an employee’s salary, they can’t match upper level executives at a higher rate.
 Everybody is equal.

 Non-qualified plans are still part of your retirement package but don’t come with all of the same rules as qualified plans.
 The good news is that these plans often still allow employees to defer taxes until retirement but they aren’t deductible to the employer and the employee has to pay taxes on the contributions right away.
 Non-qualified plans are often extra perks offered to higher level employees only so there’s no rule that everybody must have the option to contribute.